dopebnan/kwancore/README.md

 ## Legal Notices

 This project uses [discord.py](https://github.com/Rapptz/discord.py) made by Rapptz, which is licensed under the MIT License.
 A copy of this can be found in [discord-py_license](licenses/discord-py_license).

+Also note that this project, despite using multiple libraries and/or modules, doesn't ship any of them with it.
+Any modules that this project uses belong to their respective owners, with their respective licenses.
+All of them, though, are GNU GPL compatible.